ISSUIUC/MIDAS-Software/ground/gss_combiner/README.md

 This system uses [MQTT](https://mqtt.org/) as the primary data transfer method to other sections of the telemetry system.
 This is accomplished using multiple data streams.
 While technically unsecured, `data` streams are intended to be read-only (and only written to by this service), while `control` streams are intended to allow control of the system.
 As of writing (4/16), the current accepted data streams for GSS 1.1 are the following:

-`FlightData-All` (`data`): Subscribe to receive all telemetry packets (Both booster and sustainer) `FlightData-Sustainer` (`data`): Subscribe to receive sustainer telemetry packets `FlightData-Booster` (`data`): Subscribe to receive booster telemetry packets `Control-Sustainer` (`control`): Publish to edit Sustainer telemetry system functionality.
+`FlightData-All` (`data`): Subscribe to receive all telemetry packets (Both booster and sustainer)

+`FlightData-Sustainer` (`data`): Subscribe to receive sustainer telemetry packets

+`FlightData-Booster` (`data`): Subscribe to receive booster telemetry packets

+`Control-Sustainer` (`control`): Publish to edit Sustainer telemetry system functionality.

 `Control-Booster` (`control`): Publish to edit Booster telemetry system functionality.

 `Common` (`control / data`): Data published by auxiliary services or non-critical systems.

+## Null-Modem Emulation
+It is possible to run full tests of this telemetry system without access to the telemetry hardware.
+Installing a null-modem emulator such as [this one](https://com0com.sourceforge.net/) will allow you to emulate COM ports on your device and run the `test/test.py` script.

+While this is the software we use for internal testing of this system, we cannot guarantee your results regarding installation and software safety.